 Timing of application

 There is no deadline for submission to the Travel Fund, applications will be accepted at any time throughout the year.

 Applications must be made 8 weeks prior to your departure date.
 Funding will not be back-dated.

 The GlobalSeaweedSTAR Fund will not reimburse expenses incurred before successful applicants have received an official award letter from our office.

 Incomplete or ineligible applications will not be considered.
 All eligible applications will be assessed by at least two reviewers in accordance with the following criteria:

 |Fit to UNU-INWEH/SAMS Policy Brief and UN SDGs||5|

 |Pathways to Impact||5|

 Proposals that score zero in any of the above categories will be rejected.
 The top-scoring applications will be funded (where funds allow).
-The integrity and fairness of the reviewing process will be upheld by the programme Executive Board, and its external Advisory Board.
+The integrity and fairness of the reviewing process will be upheld by the programme’s Executive Board and external Advisory Board.

-Due to the relatively small sums of money involved, the reviewers are not asked to provide lengthy textural justification or feedback following the ranking.
-The Fund Manager is therefore not able to provide the type of feedback that may be supplied by much larger funding schemes.
+Given the relatively small sums of money involved, reviewers are not asked to provide lengthy written justification or feedback.
+GlobalSeaweedSTAR will therefore not able to provide the detailed feedback that might be supplied by larger funding schemes.